BeameryHQ/json-ditto/README.md

 In here we are parsing directly flat structure and creating objects out of them.
 For example, we will not have the `email` value defined as an object `email:{value:"test@email.com"}` instead of what it was in the input file as `email:"test@email.com"`

-However, things can become a bit more complex when we trying to create complex objects like arrays or objects.
+However, things can become a bit more complex when we are trying to create complex objects like arrays or objects.
 Defining these structures requires defining various extra parameters in the mapping file:

  - `output`: This will define the output path type whether it is an array `[]` or an object `{}`
- - `key`: This is a required filed only when the output is set to be an object `{}` as objects assigned needs to have a key defined
+ - `key`: This is a required field only when the output is set to be an object `{}` as objects assigned needs to have a key defined
  - `innerDocument`: Since we are creating a "collection" we are most probably looping inside of a collection as well.
 The `innerDocument` property tells the mapper on which collection to loop.
-However, if the `innerResult` is set to `!` then this mean that the `innerDocument` scope is the current input document root.
+However, if the `innerResult` is set to `!` then this means that the `innerDocument` scope is the current input document root.
  - `prerequisite` (optional): This defines a condition that has to be met before a parsed result is pushed or assigned to the collection.
 The prerequisite works on the already extracted result, so it will be defined for example as `!!innerResult.value` whereas the `!!innerResult` is taken always with context to the mapping
  - `required` (optional): Similar to `prerequisite` this defines a condition that has to be met before the result is pushed.
 However, this examines the data after it has been porcessed while the `prerequisite` works directly on the `innerResult` object.
  - `requirements` (optional): Simlar to required, this works on the result after it has been assigned.
 For example, this can be a check to make sure that the resulting array or object contains unique values